ietf-wg-privacypass/base-drafts/draft-svaldez-pp-http-api.md

-Note that the requests may contain addition Headers, request data and URL parameters that are not specified here, these extra fields should be ignored, though may be used by the Server to determine whether to fulfill the requested issuance/redemption.
+Note that the requests may contain addition Headers, request data and URL parameters that are not specified here, these extra fields should be ignored, though may be used by the server to determine whether to fulfill the requested issuance/redemption.

-# Server Configuration/Commitments {#server-config}
+# Server key registry {#server-config}

-A Client SHOULD fetch the Server configuration and current public key commitments prior to performing issuance and redemption.
-This configuration is accessible via a ``CONFIG_ENDPOINT``, either provided by the Server or by a global registry that provides consistency and anonymization guarantees.
+A client SHOULD fetch a server's current public key information prior to performing issuance and redemption.
+This configuration is accessible via a ``CONFIG_ENDPOINT``, either provided by the server or by a global registry that provides consistency and anonymization guarantees.

-## Commitment Registry {#commitment-registry}
+## Key Registry {#commitment-registry}

-To ensure that a Server isn't providing different views of their public key material to different users, Servers are expected to write their commitments to a verifiable data structure.
+To ensure that a server isn't providing different views of their public key material to different users, servers are expected to write their commitments to a verifiable data structure.

-Using a verifiable log-backed map ([verifiable-data-structures]), the Server can publish their commitments to the log in a way that Clients can detect when the Server is attempting to provide a split-view of their key commitments to different Clients.
+Using a verifiable log-backed map ([verifiable-data-structures]), the server can publish their commitments to the log in a way that clients can detect when the server is attempting to provide a split-view of their key commitments to different clients.

 The key to the map is the ``server_origin``, with the value being: